Graduate Students

 Dominic Denning

-Dom is a first-year graduate student in the Clinical Psychology program.
+Dom is a second-year graduate student in the Clinical Psychology program.
 He graduated from the University of Nevada, Reno with a BA in psychology-research and anthropology.
 Dom completed a post-baccalaureate research coordinator position at University of California San Diego, Eating Disorder Center for Treatment and Research under the mentorship of Dr. Tiffany Brown.
 His program of research aims to understand the course, phenomenology, treatment, and prevention of BPD, transdiagnostic emotional dysfunction, and self-damaging behaviors (e.g., suicide, NSSI, and disordered eating) in traditionally underrepresented groups (e.g., men and SGM populations).

 Elijah Lawrence

-Elijah is a first-year graduate student in Dr. Dixon-Gordon’s lab.
+Elijah is a second-year graduate student in Dr. Dixon-Gordon’s lab.
 He received his Bachelor of Science in psychology from the University of Pittsburgh at Johnstown.
 Before joining this lab, he volunteered as a research assistant for several years in the Health & Human Performance Lab at Carnegie Mellon University.
 Elijah is interested in researching emotion regulation and coping strategies.
 He also wants to investigate the various components that make dialectical behavior therapy (DBT) efficient and effective, in order to help close the gap between science and service.

 Staff and Research Assistants